cucumber-attic/website/apps/dynamic/views/_posts/cucumber-antipatterns-part-one.md

 Along the way we'll also clarify why these patterns can be so damaging and suggest alternatives we've seen work while [training and coaching teams](https://cucumber.io/training) around the world.

 This is a two-part blog post based on a conversation between Steve Tooke, Aslak Hellesøy and Matt Wynne on [The Cucumber Podcast](https://itunes.apple.com/gb/podcast/cucumber-podcast-rss/id1078896635).
+You can skip ahead to [part two here](https://cucumber.io/blog/2016/08/31/cucumber-anti-patterns-part-two).

 You can download and listen to our podcast via [iTunes](https://itunes.apple.com/gb/podcast/cucumber-podcast-rss/id1078896635).